 Calcium

 Calcium is a necessary mineral for the formation and maintenance of strong bones.
 Women are more likely than men to develop osteoporosis, a condition that causes bones to become weak and brittle, making them more prone to fractures.
-To prevent osteoporosis, women should consume at least 1,000–1,200 mg of calcium daily.
+Women should consume at least 1,000–1,200 mg of calcium daily to prevent osteoporosis.
 Calcium-rich foods include dairy products, fortified cereals, tofu, and leafy greens such as kale and broccoli.

 Iron is required to form red blood cells, which transport oxygen throughout the body.
-Women are more likely than men to suffer from iron deficiency anaemia, especially during menstruation, pregnancy, and breastfeeding.
-To avoid iron deficiency, women should consume 18 mg of iron per day.
+Women are more likely than men to suffer from iron deficiency anemia, especially during menstruation, pregnancy, and breastfeeding.
+To avoid iron deficiency, women should consume 18 mg of iron daily.
 Iron-rich foods include red meat, poultry, fish, beans, and leafy greens like spinach and kale.

 Folate